RRResident/ES6-plus-features/README.md

-This is work in progress!
-There are still many details and sections missing, you may see a few TODO:'s dotted around as well.

 # ECMAScript 2015 (ES6) + Features

 ## Intro

 This is a guide I have wrote for myself (and for anyone else) that introduces features of the various ECMAScript versions since ECMAScript 2015, with some useful links and examples.
 The more notable features are marked with a `!!` to be easily searchable.

-Iterations are divided into separate markdown files (ES6, ES7 etc) You can find them here:
+Iterations are divided into separate files
+You can find them here:

 1. [ECMAScript 2015 (ES6)](./ES6.md)